 In support of Breast Cancer Foundation NZ

-For the last eleven years, we have been proud to support Breast Cancer Foundation NZ through our annual Sealy Designer Bedroom fundraiser.
+Since 2013, we have been proud to support Breast Cancer Foundation NZ through our annual Sealy Designer Bed fundraiser.
 With nine people diagnosed with breast cancer every day, vital funds are needed to help support those undergoing treatment.
 Each year we make a generous donation to help with early detection education, support, research, medical grants and advocacy.
 You can find out more about our campaigns on the tabs below.

 Helpful advice from Breast Cancer Foundation NZ